by Laura Tabbut

-Laura Tabbut is based in central Ohio and works in installation, new media, and textiles.
-Her work considers current ecological issues and questions the rituals and routines of the American landscape.
-She holds undergraduate degrees in Fashion Design and Sculpture, an M.A. in English from The Bread Loaf School of English at Middlebury College, and an M.F.A. in Visual Art from Azusa Pacific University.
+Laura Tabbut is an artist based in central Ohio.
+Her artwork considers current ecological issues and questions the rituals and routines of the American landscape.
 She currently teaches at Mount Vernon Nazarene University and serves as the Gallery Administrator for the Schnormeier Gallery.
+Laura is married to Justin Sorensen, Assistant Professor of Art at Mount Vernon Nazarene University.
+They are expecting their first baby girl, Frances Margaret, during Epiphany 2021.